SeedlingMentorLog/seedling/README.md

 We built a mobile-first volunteer management portal designed to streamline the process of logging and verifying mentor hours for weekly meetings, enhancing efficiency for mentors, school contacts, and staff at Seedling.

 ## Features
-- **Web Portal**: Built with React and JavaScript to simplify mentor hour submissions and view past logs
+- **Web Portal**: Built with React, JavaScript, and MUI components to simplify mentor hour submissions and view past logs
-- **Backend**: Node.js backend paired with a PostreSQL database hosted on AWS RDS, capable of storing volunteer hour records
+- **Backend**: Express.js backend paired with a AWS RDS MySQL database hosted on an EC2 instance, capable of storing volunteer hour records
 - **Data Transfer**: Includes functioanlity for generating CSV downloads to reduce manual data entry into Innovative Mentoring Software
 - **Bug Reduction**: Addresses submission errors, enables faster and simpler hour reporting
 - **Sleek UI**: Mobile-first approach combined with an improved logging process to enhance user experience